RhodesPeter/request-module-workshop/README.md

 1. Create a node server
 2. Build a function called request that has two method:

+   - GET
-   - GET - This method should return some data (html, an image, JSON Object) from a website and display it in your browser. it takes an object that has 3 properties url, mehod and payload (optioinal). takes the object and depending on the method. use the inbuilt http request method
+     This method should return some data (html, an image, JSON Object) from a website and display it in your browser.
+     Your request method should take an object as an argument with 3 properties: url, method and payload (optioinal).
    - POST
    This method should...

+  use the inbuilt http request method
   - they will be wrapping a wrapper around the http.get and http.post methods.

+Stretch goal - make a wrapper around https (as opposed to http).
 <br><br><br><br>
 **DON'T FORGET TO RUN THIS README THROUGH A SPELL CHECKER**